OctopusDeploy/docs/docs/getting-started/index.md

 **[Environments](/docs/infrastructure/environments/index.md) and [Deployment Targets](/docs/infrastructure/deployment-targets/index.md)**

 Deployment targets represent the servers, machines, and cloud services where your software and services will be deployed.
-Octopus organizes your deployment targets into groups called environments so you can promote your software through your deployment pipeline, for instance, from Development to Test and finally into Production.
+Octopus organizes your deployment targets into groups called environments so you can promote your software through your deployment pipeline.
+For instance, from Development to Test and finally into Production.

 **[Target Roles](/docs/infrastructure/deployment-targets/target-roles/index.md)**